mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

    }

-Drivers MUST document the expected fields in the masterKey document for the "aws", "azure", "gcp", and "kmip" KMS providers.
-Additionally, they MUST document that masterKey is **required** for these providers and is not optional.
+Drivers MUST document the expected fields in the masterKey document for the "aws", "azure", "gcp", and "kmip" KMS provider types.
+Additionally, they MUST document that masterKey is **required** for these KMS provider types and is not optional.

 The value of `endpoint` or `keyVaultEndpoint` is a host name with optional port number separated by a colon.
 E.g. "kms.us-east-1.amazonaws.com" or